dart-lang/language/working/augmentation-libraries/feature-specification.md

 Constructors are (as always) more complex.
 A constructor marked `augment` replaces the body of the corresponding constructor in the main library with its body.
-It appends its initializer list to the original constructor's.
+If the augmenting constructor has any initializers, they are appended to the original constructor's initializers, but before any original super initializer or original redirecting initializer if there is one.

 In the augmenting constructor's body, an `augment super()` call invokes the original constructor's body.

 It is a compile-time error if:

 *   The signature of the constructor augmentation does not exactly match the original constructor.
-This means there must be the same number of positional, optional, and named parameters; the types of corresponding positional and optional parameters must be the same; and the names and types of named parameters must be the same.
+This means the return types must be the same; there must be the same number of positional, optional, and named parameters; the types of corresponding positional and optional parameters must be the same;
+    the names and types of named parameters must be the same; any type parameters and bounds must be the same; and any `required` or `covariant` modifiers must match.
 Any initializing formals must be the same in both constructors.

     **TODO: Is this the right way to handle initializing formals?**